mechanicles/mechanicles.github.io/_posts/2016-09-19-microservices-using-rails-http-and-rabbitmq.md

 end
 {% endhighlight %}

-In `index` action of `MatchesController`, we fetch matches list like `@live_matches` and `@previous_matches` from backend microservice and then we show them to users.
+In `index` action of `MatchesController`, we fetch matches list like `@live_matches`, and `@previous_matches` from backend microservice and then we show them to users.
-The user will pick any live match to get the realtime match updates.
-In `show` action we fetch match's recent data then the user will start getting realtime scores automatically if the match is live.
+The user will pick any live match to get the real-time match updates.
+In `show` action we fetch match's recent data then the user will start getting real-time scores automatically if the match is live.

-To get the realtime updates in `show.html.erb` page, we need to make a connection to RabbitMQ server.
+To get the real-time updates in `show.html.erb` page, we need to make a connection to RabbitMQ server.
 Let's do it.

 ### Frontend Microservice setup: